data-umbrella/job-board/README.md

 - The fifth section is the public job routes, like viewing all the jobs or an individual job.
 This section heavily uses the helper functions.
 - The sixth section is the admin routes, like adding/editing/deleting jobs.
 - The seventh section is the error handler routes.

-## Useful commands

-- `ruby server.rb` - Run the app locally.
-- `rerun 'ruby server.rb'` - Allows you to run the app locally and it refreshes when you update the codebase.
-Will need to install the `rerun` gem.